trustoverip/tswg-tsp-specification/spec/spec.md

 #### The Destination Endpoint

 When the destination receives the message it is now a normal direct mode message: `[VID_q1, VID_b1, Payload]`.
 Note that endpoints are not required to handle routed messages that contain additional next hop VID or VIDs.
 Unlike direct mode messages, this message’s sender `VID_q1` is of the intermediary `Q`, but the source `A`; and its receiver `VID_b1` is associated with the relationship with `Q`, not `A`.
-It means that the destination endpoint `B` can not be assured of the message’s authenticity, confidentiality nor metadata privacy.
+This means that the destination endpoint `B` can not be assured of the message’s authenticity, confidentiality, or metadata privacy.
 To solve these problems, endpoints MUST use additional procedures specified in the following sections.

 ### Endpoint-to-Endpoint Messages

 In [Section 5.3](#direct-neighbor-relationship-and-routing), we defined a routed operation method that enables a source endpoint to send a TSP message to a destination endpoint via a series of intermediaries, using a hop-by-hop approach.
 However, while this approach provides a way of message delivery from the source to the destination, it doesn't uphold the core trust properties TSP aims to provide — specifically, authenticity, confidentiality, and metadata privacy — with respect to third parties or intermediaries.
-In this section, we define endpoint-to-endpoint messages carried within the payload of routed messages and the corresponding endpoint-to-endpoint relationship which does ensure authenticity, confidentiality, and a degree of metadata privacy.
+In this section, we will define endpoint-to-endpoint messages carried within the payloads of routed messages and the corresponding endpoint-to-endpoint relationships which will ensure authenticity, confidentiality, and a degree of metadata privacy.
 This operation is illustrated in Figure 7 below.

 Figure 7: Endpoint-to-Endpoint relationship between endpoints A and B through a routed path

 #### The Source Endpoint

 The source endpoint `A` will create an endpoint-to-endpoint relationship with endpoint `B` using the same procedure specified in [Section 3](#messages).
-Instead of direct messages in Section 3, the endpoint `A` will use routed messages defined in [Section 5.3](#direct-neighbor-relationship-and-routing).
+Instead of direct messages as in Section 3, the endpoint `A` will use routed messages defined in [Section 5.3](#direct-neighbor-relationship-and-routing).
 Recall in Section [5.3.1](#the-source-endpoint), endpoint `A` sends the following message to intermediary `P` en route to eventual destination `B`:
 ``` text
 [VID_a1, VID_p1, VID_q0, VID_q1, Payload]
 ```
-To create an endpoint-to-endpoint relationship between `A` and `B`, Endpoint `A` will encapsulate its [relationship forming message](#control-payloads) with endpoint `B` as follows:
+To create an endpoint-to-endpoint relationship between `A` and `B`, Endpoint `A` will encapsulate its [relationship forming message](#control-payload-fields) with endpoint `B` as follows:

 ``` text
 [VID_a1, VID_p1, VID_q0, VID_q1, [VID_a2, VID_b2, Payload_e2e]]